-Ston Action Step Compare tenant provided income information to Enterprise Income Verification (EIV) 1st and if tenant data is within \$200/month or \$2400/year use tenant provided data.
-If the 151 tenant disputes the EIV data or if the difference is greater than \$200/month or \$2400/year go to step 2.
-USE OF EIV FOR ANNUAL AND INTERIN S2400/year go to step 2.
-USE OF EIV FOR ANNUAL AND INTERIN REEXAMATIONS IS HUD MANDATED NOTE 1: Acceptable tenant provided income information (generated by a third source) include, but are not limited to: new stubs [minimum of at least 2 surrent (w source) include, but are not limited to: pay stubs [minimum of at least 2 current (within 60 days) and consecutive new stubs/sheals, covering a minimum of 4 weaks], new reli 60 days) and consecutive pay stubs/checks covering a minimum of 4 weeks], payroll summary report, employer notice/letter of hire/termination, SSA benefit verification letter, bank statements, child support payment stubs, welfare benefit letters and/or printouts, and unemployment monetary benefit notices.
-Current (within 60 days) acceptable tenant-provided documents must be used for income and rent determinations. determinations.
+Step Action Compare tenant provided income information to Enterprise Income Verification (EIV) 1st and if tenant data is within \$200/month or \$2400/year use tenant provided data.
+If the tenant disputes the EIV data or if the difference is greater than \$200/month or \$2400/year go to step 2.
+USE OF EIV FOR ANNUAL AND INTERIM REEXAMATIONS IS HUD MANDATED NOTE 1: Acceptable tenant provided income information (generated by a third party source) include, but are not limited to: pay stubs [minimum of at least 2 current (within

+60 days) and consecutive pay stubs/checks covering a minimum of 4 weeks], payroll summary report, employer notice/letter of hire/termination, SSA benefit verification letter, bank statements, child support payment stubs, welfare benefit letters and/or printouts, and unemployment monetary benefit notices.
+Current (within 60 days acceptable tenant-provided documents must be used for income and ren determinations.
 NOTE 2: If no match is found or any other EIV response is received print the "no match found" or other message and file with tenant record.
-NOTE 3: Printed EIV income reports containing wage and unemployment data must be destroyed no later than three (3) years after End of Participation (EOP). • • • • • • • • • • • • • • • • • • • • NOTE 4: NEW ADMISSIONS (form HUD-50058 action type 1), the PHA is required to do the following: 1.
-Review the EIV Income Report to confirm/validate family-reported income within 120 days of the PIC submission date; and Print and maintain a copy of the FIV Income Perpert in the tenant file: Print and maintain a copy of the EIV Income Report in the tenant file; and 3.
-Resolve any income discrepancy with the family within 60 days of the EIV Income Report date.
+NOTE 3: Printed EIV income reports containing wage and unemployment data must be destroyed no later than three (3) years after End of Participation (EOP).
+NOTE 4: NEW ADMISSIONS (form HUD-50058 action type 1), the PHA is required to do the following: (a) Review the EIV Income Report to confirm/validate family-reported income within 120 days of the PIC submission date; and Print and maintain a copy of the EIV Income Report in the tenant file; and Resolve any income discrepancy with the family within 60 days of the EIV Income Report date.
 EIV is generally available for new move-ins within 7 days of submission of Form HUD-50058 2nd Up front income verification (UIV) (Ex: Work Number, Credit Bureau).
 If desired information is NOT obtained go to next step.
 Third party written verification Includes: (1) An original or authentic document 3nd generated by a third party source dated either within the 60-day period preceding the reexamination or PHA request date.
 Such documentation may be in the possession of the tenant (or applicant), and is commonly referred to as tenant-provided documents.
 (2) A standard income verification sent to the income source(s).
 May be sent by mail or fax.
 Note: If a desirable response is not received in a timely manner a 2nd letter may be sent but not required in all cases.
 If desired information is NOT obtained go to next step.
-Third Party oral verification (documented to file).
-This could be via phone or interview by staff.
-A written record of this contact should be prepared by the HA that 4rd includes: date/time of contact, name and source of information, the HA staff person, summary of information provided, and the reason for using oral verification.
-If desired information is NOT obtained go to next step.
+4.1 Third Party oral verification (documented to file).
+This could be via phone or 4rd interview by staff.
+A written record of this contact should be prepared by the HA that includes: date/time of contact, name and source of information, the HA staff person, summary of information provided, and the reason for using oral verification.
+If desired E 41. information is NOT obtained go to next step.
 5th Document Review: Resident file documentation may include a record of documentation reviewed by the HA staff which supports the family's statement.
 If possible, original copies (not photocopies) of supporting documents should be reviewed, though the HA should photocopy the document(s) (unless prohibited by law) and place in the applicant's file.
 The HA staff reviewing the document(s) should prepare a summary of the information and sign/date this summary.
 This summary should include the reason for using document review as verification and again, if possible, the HA should follow-up with a third party to obtain written verification later.
 If desired information is NOT obtained go to next step.
-Family Declaration or Certification: When all other forms of verification are 6th impossible to obtain, the HA can obtain a notarized statement or signed affidavit from the family, attesting to the accuracy of the information provided.
-The applicant's file should clearly document why other forms of verification were impossible to obtain.
-Please note that this type of documentation should rarely be used and should not be used merely for the convenience of the applicant or the HA, or where the applicant cannot provide the necessary information.
-Note: Use to verify required information; however, may require reverification in three months.